arkay991/Demo-CloudSurvey/Demo.md

 ### Goals ###
 In this demo, you will see how to:

-1. Create a Web Site with GIT deploy enabled using the Azure command-line tool.
+1. Create a Web Site with Git deploy enabled using the Azure command-line tool.
-1. Configure a GIT repository to associated to an Azure Web Site.
+1. Configure a Git repository to associate it to an Azure Web Site.
-1. Deploy a Web Site to Azure using GIT.
+1. Deploy a Web Site to Azure using Git.
 1. View the deployments history in the management portal.

 <a name="prerequisites" />